catalyst-cloud/adjutant-odoo/README.rst

                     queue: signups
         default_region: RegionOne
         # If 'None' (null in yaml), will default to domain as parent.
-        # If domain isn't set explicity, will use service user domain (see KEYSTONE).
+        # If domain isn't set explicity, will use Adjutant's admin user domain.
         default_domain_id: default
         default_parent_id: null
         setup_network: True

 Once active, and if debug is turned on, you can see the endpoint and test it with the browsable django-rest-framework api.

 You will also need to add 'adjutant-odoo' plugin settings: